WRITING

 ______________________________________

-Brice Marden Essay - 2016
+Brice Marden Essay -2016

 '...you build up these veils of feelings.
 It seems as though, because the early paintings were just one color, one could say one color, no feelings - but instead of no feelings they were all this feeling.
 Each layer was a color, was a feeling, a feeling that related to the feeling, the color, the layer beneath it.
 A concentration of feelings in layers.
-The drips memorized the feelings, the layers, the colors.’
-(Marden, Interview in The Bomb Magazine, Issue 22, 1988)
+The drips memorized the feelings, the layers, the colors.’ - (Marden, Interview in The Bomb Magazine, Issue 22, 1988)

-Deep, personal emotions are transposed and distilled to their essence via the artist's hand (and body - many works are large, he calls them 'human-sized'), going beyond that which is easily-referenced or conventionally understood, to expand and explore new realms of painting.
+Deep, personal emotions are imbued, transposed and distilled to their essence via the artist's hand (and body - many works are very large, he calls them 'human-sized'), going beyond that which is easily-referenced or conventionally understood, to expand and explore new realms of painting.

 ______________________________________

-Facilitating Transformation: The Importance Of Sublime Materiality And Beauty In Contemporary Art. - 2016
+Facilitating Transformation: The Importance Of Sublime Materiality And Beauty In Contemporary Art.
+2016

 Art has the power to transform us.
 Some artists work with a higher purpose, to elevate us from our daily grind, sorrows, and fears, to a higher state of being.
 The ‘general public’ know this, as it is witnessed in the masses visiting arts institutions, galleries and events, partly or wholly for this reason.